CodeYourFuture/Terminal-Coursework-Week1/MyDocuments/Quiz/QUIZ.md

 **Which of these is incorrect?**

-- [ x ] The terminal is an interface that allows you to access the command line
+- [ ] The terminal is an interface that allows you to access the command line
-- [ x ] It can be much faster to complete some tasks using a Terminal than with a GUI
+- [ ] It can be much faster to complete some tasks using a Terminal than with a GUI
 - [ ] You have access to many more commands and scripts on the Terminal than with a GUI
-- [ ] The terminal gives you more powers/privileges to complete tasks than a GUI
+- [ x ] The terminal gives you more powers/privileges to complete tasks than a GUI

 **What is the correct way to move to a directory called "Projects"?**